-* In August 2022 I had the chance to read Kevin Hayes’s “The Road to Monticello: The Life and Mind of Thomas Jefferson.”
-Published in 2008, this “literary life” of Jefferson is a dense, detailed 644-page intellectual biography of the third president, focused on the literature he read, wrote and collected.
+* Published in 2008, Kevin Hayes’s “The Road to Monticello: The Life and Mind of Thomas Jefferson” is a dense, detailed 644-page intellectual biography of the third president focused on the literature he read, wrote and collected.
 Although it provides much of the framework of a traditional biography, it is decidedly not one and cannot serve as an adequate substitute for anyone seeking a thorough and broad introduction to Jefferson.
-The natural audience for this book is quite limited, but for someone already familiar with T.J. who is interested in exploring his intellectual evolution through an analysis of the words that shaped his world, this book may be ideal.
+The natural audience for this book is quite limited, but for someone already familiar with T.J. who is interested in exploring his intellectual evolution through an analysis of the words that shaped his world, this book may prove ideal.
 (Full review here)

 Best Overall: Dumas Malone’s six-volume series